trozware/ZonePet/ReadMe.md

 **ZonePet** checks all your pets and tries to summon a pet that is native to your current zone.
 If you have no pets or only a few pets from the zone, you may see a random pet instead.

-If **ZonePet** summons a pet you want to keep around for a while, you can lock it in so that it stays your pet until you choose another.
-This persists across logins if you log-off correctly.
+If you have an active pet you want to keep around for a while, you can lock it in so that it stays your pet until you choose another.
+This persists across logins if you log off correctly.
 The lock is account-wide and not character-specific.
 And you can go back to the previous pet if you missed it.

 If you want to summon a particular pet, **ZonePet** will search your pets for a pet matching the name you enter.